Kim-Neuroscience-Lab/KimLabISI/docs/ARCHITECTURE.md

 - **Unidirectional State**: Backend sends state updates to frontend for display
 - **No Frontend Logic**: Frontend never validates, calculates, or decides - only forwards
 - **Backend Authority**: Backend validates all commands and controls all state transitions
-- **IPC/WebSocket Transport**: Message passing only, no business logic in transport layer
+- **IPC Transport**: Message passing only, no business logic in transport layer

 ### Data Management Strategy